Whenever there's trouble on the Chesapeake Bay Bridge, among the first people to find out are the employees at .

 The phone number for the Cape St. Claire consignment shop had its former life with the Maryland Transportation Authority, and that history often leads to some confused, often irate callers.

 Exchange owner Michele Skarwecki said she'll go for weeks without getting calls like that.
 But when there's a serious incident and traffic gets backed up, she gets flooded with angry calls asking why the bridge is moving so slowly.

-On Tuesday, the westbound bridge was shut down for inspection, and Skarwecki said once again the phone started ringing off the hook.
+On Tuesday, , and Skarwecki said once again the phone started ringing off the hook.
 Those phone conversations go something like this, she said:

 Skarwecki: "Hello, Cape Exchange."

 Caller: "Yeah, I wanted to get a traffic update on the bridge.
 What's going on over there?"

 Skarwecki: "I'm sorry, you have the wrong number, this is The Cape Exchange."

 Caller: "What does it look like on the bridge?"